 The problem here is that ferries generally leave Santorini in the evening.
 They set sail from other islands for Santorini in the morning.
 This means if you want to see Knossos in Crete, for example, you would need to leave Santorini in the evening and stay two nights on Crete before catching a ferry back the next morning.
 In summer there are more ferries.
 For example, you can sometimes visit Mykonos on a day trip (6 hours round trip and 5 hours on Mykonos).

 In the Links and Further Information section below, you can click on the annual ferry schedule for Santorini.
 In the meantime, if you wish to visit Greek island on a day trip from Santorini then it may be necessary to fly, helicopter or private launch at least in one direction.
-As above, an exception is that it is sometimes possible in peak season (July) to make a return trip to another island in one day by high speed ferry.
-This year, for example, in July and August is it possible to have about two hours on Mykonos if the ferry is on time.
+As above, an exception is that it is sometimes possible in the peak season (July) to make a return trip to another island in one day by high-speed ferry.
+For example, in July and August, is it possible to have about two hours on Mykonos if the ferry is on time.

 Consider the Weather Before You Book Your Trip to Santorini

 The difference in the number of tourists to the island is not the only factor to consider when choosing your holiday.
 The number of services varies hugely between winter and summer.
 For instance, there are only two ferries each day between Athens (Piraeus) and Santorini in winter as compared to 10 each day in summer!

 Restaurants at Ahmoudi Bay, some other fishing ports and in the villages around the caldera are generally open as are the shops.
 A significant number of restaurants will be closed, however, but that still leaves hundreds that are open!
 I have only found a few closed that I would like to visit in winter.

 Unfortunately, beachside bars are closed.